SABRE (rocket engine): History

 The precooler concept evolved from an idea originated by Robert P. Carmichael in 1955.
 This was followed by the liquid air cycle engine (LACE) idea which was originally explored by General Dynamics in the 1960s as part of the US Air Force's aerospaceplane efforts.

-The LACE system was to be placed behind a supersonic air intake which would compress the air through ram compression, then a heat exchanger would rapidly cool it using some of the liquid hydrogen fuel stored on board.
+The liquid air cycle engine (LACE) system was to be placed behind a supersonic air intake which would compress the air through ram compression, then a heat exchanger would rapidly cool it using some of the liquid hydrogen fuel stored on board.
 The resulting liquid air was then processed to separate the liquid oxygen for combustion.
 The amount of warmed hydrogen was too great to burn with the oxygen, so most was to be expelled, giving useful thrust, but greatly reducing the potential efficiency.

-Instead, as part of the HOTOL project, the liquid air cycle engine (LACE) based RB545 engine was developed with more efficient cycle.
+Instead, as part of the HOTOL project, the LACE-based RB545 engine was developed with more efficient cycle.
 The engine was given the Rolls-Royce name "Swallow".
 In 1989, after funding for HOTOL ceased, Bond and several others formed Reaction Engines Limited to continue research.
 The RB545's precooler had issues with embrittlement and excess liquid hydrogen consumption, and was encumbered by both patents and the UK's Official Secrets Act, so Bond developed SABRE instead.

 In 2016 the project received £60m in funds from the UK government and ESA for a demonstrator involving the full cycle.

 In July 2021 the UK Space Agency provided a further £3.9m for continued development.